You wrote it years ago. It did well at the time.

 Back in April 2013, a friend wrote an article for us about the basics of SEO.
 A few weeks later, I noticed that it was ranking for “SEO basics” so I started tracking the phrase.

-Over the next few years, we watched it slide into oblivion.
+Over the next few years, we watched the rankings slide into oblivion.
+The content went out-of-date, new competitors for the phrase appeared, Google moved on.

 It went from 200+ visits per month to less than 20.
-Rather than leave it there in the abyss (or asking my friend to go write it again) I recycled the URL and write a new post at the same address.
+Rather than leave it there in the abyss (or asking my friend to go write it again) I wrote a new post on the same URL.

 The new post went live in 2018.
 Almost immediately the rankings recovered as did the traffic.
 It’s ranked on page one ever since …although it’s since starting to slide again.

-And here’s the before and after for the content and engagement, showing just how much bigger the updated blog post is.
+And here’s the before and after for the content and engagement.
+The updated article has more depth, visuals and points of view.
+I

 But the high ranking pages were written by the content marketing greats.
+My heroes, actually.
 Their content was deep, concise and practical.
 Their articles all had lots of links and high Page Authority.

 Even though the phrase was out of reach, I optimized the post for “how to write headlines” by simply incorporating it into the title, header, body text and URL.
 It went live in September 2014.